 The Bible teaches that none of us will reach a state of sinless perfection this side of eternity.
-John writes, “If we say that we have no sin, we are deceiving ourselves and the truth is not in us” (1 Jn.
+In chapter one, John writes, “If we say that we have no sin, we are deceiving ourselves and the truth is not in us” (1 Jn.
 1:8).
-Later John even explains, “And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous” (1 Jn.
+John uses the same verb tense (i.e. the present tense) to describe “having no sin” (hamartia ou echomen).
+Claiming sinless perfection would be a direct contradiction to what John already wrote.
+Moreover, in chapter two, John writes, “I am writing these things to you so that you may not sin.
+And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous” (1 Jn.
 2:1).
-Therefore, John cannot be directly contradicting himself in the very same letter.
+Our author is clearly stating that Christians can and do sin.
+Surely, John cannot be directly contradicting himself in the very same letter.

 Furthermore, other NT authors affirm that Christians continue to sin.
 James writes, “For we all stumble in many ways” (Jas.
 3:2).
 Paul speaks of the flesh and Spirit battling one another in the life of the Christian (Gal.
 5:17), and he himself experienced this personal struggle with sin (Rom.
 7:17).
 What then is John’s meaning?